Women’s mental health in mid-life

 • Mood changes tied to menstrual cycles

-These women often come to me for another concern, like ADHD or anxiety, and find it validating to learn that I also specialize in these areas.
+These women often come to me for another concern, such as ADHD or insomnia, and find it valuable that I am also able to think about what role hormones may be playing in exacerbating or causing their symptoms.

 Specialized Training in Women’s Mental Health & Hormones